 A data science manager, architect, or director are typically hired for the purpose of leading a data science team.
 Ultimately, they’re the head honchos on the data science career path.
 They are responsible for setting the strategy, priorities and objectives of projects and team, provide guidance as leaders, and communicate any findings to higher management.
 This role requires leadership skills, as well as the ability to oversee the overall strategic data analysis.

 Data science is one of the most compelling and best paying roles in the 21st century.
 However, it takes a lot to become a good data scientist – from mathematical and programming skills, to a good understanding of business problems, an analytical mindset, and a penchant for storytelling.
-We hope this review will help you understand what you need to learn to become a valued addition to a data science team, and what to expect along your journey.
+For additional perspective on the data science career path, be sure to check out this comprehensive guide on starting a career in data science.
+We hope our overview has helped shed some light on what you need to learn to become a valued addition to a data science team, and what to expect along your journey.